ken862734801/shopping-cart/README.md

 ### Future Development

 - Since I am currently learning express and mongoDB, I would like to turn this into a full stack application in the future with the inventory being stored in a database and then fetching the product details from said database through express routes.
-- I also would like to add user auth in the future, as well as a searchbar functionality.
+- I also would like to add user auth, shopping cart functionality, as well as a searchbar in the future.
 - I have to make the design more responsive at ALL the common breakpoints.